 At lower densities than the nuclear saturation density $n_0 \approx 0.16$ ${\rm fm}^{-3}$ and low temperatures, nuclear matter is no longer uniform and the system minimizes its energy by forming clusters such as deuterons, tritons, helium-3s, and alpha particles.
 The alpha particles, which are the most tightly bound among these clusters, are deposited in nuclear matter below a critical density and form the alpha-particle condensate.

 One of the remarkable effects of the alpha-particle condensation is the enhancement of the symmetry energy of nuclear matter.
 The symmetry energy is conventionally defined as the quadratic coefficient when the internal energy per nucleon of nuclear matter is expanded as the Taylor series of the asymmetry parameter $\delta = (n_n-n_p)/n_B$.
 Here, $n_n$, $n_p$, and $n_B$ denote the number densities of neutrons, protons, and baryons, respectively.
 The density and temperature dependence of the symmetry energy is of great importance to describe nuclear matter.
-If the formation of clusters in nuclear matter is taken into account, the internal energies per nucleon are considerably lowered around $\delta = 0$ particularly at low temperatures.
-Therefore, the symmetry energy as the curvature of the internal energy with respect ot $\delta$ substantially increases at low densities below $n_B \sim 10^{-2}$ ${\rm fm}^{-3}$~\cite{Typel2010,Typel2014,Zhang2019}.
+If the formation of clusters in nuclear matter is taken into account, the internal energies per nucleon are considerably lowered around $\delta = 0$, particularly at low temperatures.
+Therefore, the symmetry energy, which is the curvature of the internal energy with respect to $\delta$, substantially increases at low densities below $n_B \sim 10^{-2}$ ${\rm fm}^{-3}$~\cite{Typel2010,Typel2014,Zhang2019}.
 The equation of state (EoS) of nuclear matter is hence influenced by the alpha-particle condensation.
 Construction of the EoS is one of the ultimate goals in nuclear physics not only because it is the benchmark of our understanding about strongly interacting fermions but also because it is required to describe many astrophysical phenomena such as neutron stars, supernovae, and the nucleosynthesis in the universe.

-The alpha-particle condensation is expected to manifest in finite nuclei as well as in nuclear matter.
-It should be noted that the alpha-particle condensation can be experimentally studied only in finite nuclei because nuclear matter is nothing but imaginary substance on the earth.
-The properties of the alpha-particle condensed states (ACSs) such as energies and widths will shed light on low-density nuclear matter.
+The alpha-particle condensation is expected to manifest as the alpha-particle condensed states (ACSs) in finite nuclei as well as in nuclear matter.
+We can study dilute nuclear matter by examining the ACSs even though infinite nuclei can not be formed on the earth.
+The properties of the ACSs such as energies and widths will shed light on low-density nuclear matter.